zhangy76/KNOWN/README.md

   year={2023}
 }
 ```

+If you have questions and encouter any issues when running the code, feel free to open an issue or directly contact me via: zhangy76@rpi.edu.

 ## References
 Part of our code is developed based on [SPIN](https://github.com/nkolot/SPIN).
 The SMPL model data is downloaded from [SMPL-X model](https://github.com/vchoutas/smplx).
 We thank them for generously sharing their outstanding work.